intropro/single-node-hdp-env/README.md

 make build            # build image from Dockerfile

-make pull             # download image from intropro docker registry
+make pull             # download image from docker registry

 make run              # run container from image that is specified in docker-compose.yml file